jschementi/iron-websites/ruby/browser/spec.v2.rst

         link.innerHTML = "Clicked!"
       document.cm.events.onclick += do_c
     </script>

+IMPLEMENTATION BUG: currently the "events" method doesn't exist in Ruby, though events can be directly hooked on HTML elements: ``document.cm.onclick{|s,e| }``.
+This presents some issues, as attributes that don't exist turn into event hooks.
+This is implemented correctly for Python.

 Or any other scripting language based on the DLR.
 Hooking XAML events also works::